MicrosoftDocs/query-docs/query-languages/m/precision-decimal.md

 ---
 # Precision.Decimal
 ## About
-An optional parameter for the built-in arthimetic operators to specify decimal precision.
+An optional parameter for the built-in arithmetic operators to specify decimal precision.